Cathella/decoh/README.md

 # Decoh

-> This is a furniture online showroom were users can order the furniture they like online.
+> This is a furniture online showroom where users can order the furniture they like online.

 ## Authors